Reduce container registry storage

 To create a cleanup policy in the UI:

-2. In the Cleanup policies section, select Set cleanup rules.
+3. In the Container registry cleanup policies section, select Set cleanup rules.

 Field Description